Zaid-Ajaj/the-elmish-book/chapters/dev-flow/hot-module-replacement.md

     }
 }
 ```
-To the following where we initialize the HMR plugin into the plugins array when are in development:
+To the following where we initialize the HMR plugin into the plugins array when we are in development:
 ```js {highlight: ['18-37']}
 const path = require("path")
 const DotenvPlugin = require("dotenv-webpack")